 Define your query set first, not after.
 Before picking any tool, spend an hour listing 30-40 prompts a developer in your category would actually ask.
 Category + framework queries ("best auth for Next.js App Router"), comparison queries ("Clerk vs Auth0 for B2B SaaS"), problem-first queries ("how do I handle multi-tenant auth?").
 The quality of your query set determines the quality of everything downstream.

 Track platforms separately.
-ChatGPT, Perplexity, Grok, Google AI Mode, and Gemini Search can produce different outputs because they rely on different product experiences, retrieval systems, and source mixes.
+ChatGPT, Perplexity, Microsoft Bing Copilot, Google AI Mode, and Gemini Search can produce different outputs because they rely on different product experiences, retrieval systems, and source mixes.
 Platform-level breakdown is necessary for figuring out where to prioritize GEO work for developer tools.

 Read the responses, not just the scores.
 For your top 10 category queries, read what each AI platform actually says about your product.
 Is the description accurate?
 Does it reflect your current SDK support?
 Does it describe your pricing correctly?
 The answers are more actionable than any composite score.

 Track competitors in the same responses.
-If you're running 30 category prompts, capture which competitors appear in those same responses, how often they are cited, and how they are framed relative to you.
-You do not always need to rerun the prompt separately "against" each competitor; the important signal is the competitive set that shows up when buyers ask the category question.
+If you're running 30 category prompts, capture which competitors appear in those same responses, how often they're cited, and how they're framed relative to you.
+You don't always need to rerun the prompt separately "against" each competitor; the important signal is the competitive set that shows up when buyers ask the category question.

 Measure daily, interpret weekly.
 AI model versions update, competitors publish content, and citation patterns shift.
 Daily measurement gives you enough signal to catch movement in mentions, cited sources, and competitor pages.
 A weekly review cadence gives you enough distance to interpret those signals without overreacting to one noisy run.